Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet/README.md

 https://git-scm.com/download/linux

 ### Install Node.js using NVM
-(SKIP these steps you are going to setup Visual Studio Code.
-'NVM' commands will not be necessary.
-See specific instructions below.)
+- SKIP these steps if you are going to setup Visual Studio Code.
+See specific instructions below.
 #### Windows
 1. Download and install latest version of Node Version Manager(NVM): https://github.com/coreybutler/nvm-windows/releases
 2. Open a **NEW** shell (Right click -> Open Git Bash Here/Git GUI Here) You can not use one which was opened before NVM is installed.